grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-recording-rule.md

 ## Add a Grafana Mimir or Loki managed recording rule

+To create a Grafana Mimir or Loki managed recording rule

-In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
+1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
 1. Click **New alert rule**.
 The new alerting rule page opens where the **Grafana managed alert** option is selected by default.
 1. In Step 1, select **Mimir ot Loki recording rule** option.
    - Select your Loki or Prometheus data source, add the query to evaluate, and then select the alert condition.